satchelspencer/hsrs/docs/overview.md

 since sessions are of a relatively small fixed size, they won't usually bring a user up to date with their reviews in one shot. hsrs computes a separate daily goal with a few purposes:

 - rather than in fixed quantities, new cards are only added once the daily goal is met. this, and dynamically changing the number of new cards mid-session, naturally regulates the 'learning rate'
-- if a user has a backlog, rather than making them all due up a fixed limit, hsrs uses the backlog size and future review counts to estimate a daily goal that will work through the backlog in roughly the same number of days that were skipped.
+- if a user has a backlog, rather than making them all due up to a fixed limit, hsrs uses the backlog size and future review counts to estimate a daily goal that will work through the backlog in roughly the same number of days that were skipped.

 ## elements

-hsrs needs on a robust way of defining the structure of your content so that meaningful and valid card instances can be created for each review. this requires:
+hsrs needs a robust way of defining the structure of your content so that meaningful and valid card instances can be created for each review. this requires:

 - flexible categorization
 - fields for data